brobertsaz/laptop/README.md

 * Heroku Config plugin for local `ENV` variables
 * Homebrew for managing operating system libraries
 * ImageMagick for cropping and resizing images
-* Postgres for storing relational data
+* Mongodb and Mongoid for NoSQL database
-* Postgres gem for talking to Postgres from Ruby
 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
 * Ruby 1.9.3 stable for writing general-purpose code